Our seasonal instructors are highly trained facilitators with expertise in outdoor adventure education and the unique needs of diverse adolescents.

 Jael grew up in the Mission District in San Francisco, CA. Jael graduated from Pitzer College with a BA in English: Creative Writing and Art in May 2016.
 She is currently working for Patagonia and Stanford's Outdoor Center and Adventure Programs.
 She is one of the leaders for Brown Girls Climb, a community and movement of climbers of color aiming to promote and increase visibility and diversity in climbing.
 She loves to rock climb, backpack, make/drink chai tea, write, swim in alpine lakes (or wade in hot springs) and read by the fire.
 She has worked with GirlVentures for almost two years as a field instructor, logistics staff, mentor and coordinator for the Girls Climb On after-school program.
 She finds that these courses provide a space for healing, growth, exploration of self and confidence-building, which are essential for youth development, especially female-identifying youth.
 She is returning this year for her third season with GirlVentures.

-Michelle has a passion for food, farming and wilderness expeditions.
+Michelle has a passion for food, farming, and experiential education.
 Her adventures have taken her to the Alaskan wilderness, to chocolate farms, and rivers in South and Central America, to islands off the coast of Eastern Canada, and to tropical fruit farms in Southern Florida.
-She loves growing food, eating food, making food (especially chocolate!), and working with farmers.
+She loves growing food, eating food, and making food (especially chocolate!).
 She is most drawn to water and loves swimming in oceans and rivers and multi-day kayaking and rafting expeditions.
 She is a Wilderness First Responder and certified in Yin Yoga.
-Michelle is passionate about women and girl’s expeditions and is excited to be apart of the GirlVentures community.
+Michelle is passionate about women and girl’s expeditions and the ability of wilderness experiences to strengthen confidence and courage.

 Susie is passionate about girls' and women's empowerment, and most enthusiastically, empowerment through outdoor adventures!
 She has been working/volunteering with children and youth since she was in 7th grade (over 20 years!).
 Susie's professional experience includes developing young women's empowerment programs, from Lazy F Camp & Retreat Center in Washington state to the United States Peace Corps in rural South Africa.
 Susie has been thrilled to work with GirlVentures in a variety of roles since 2010, including Logistics Coordinator, Instructor, and Program Manager.
 Now living in Bellingham, Washington, Susie currently works with the Girl Scouts as a Community Engagement Specialist, but her heart brings her back to GirlVentures whenever she is available.
 Susie is a graduate of the National Outdoor Leadership School (NOLS, 2011) and she maintains a current Wilderness First Responder (WFR) certificate.
 She has two degrees in Outdoor Recreation: a B.A. from Western Washington University (2002) and an M.S. from San Francisco State University (2012).
 Susie's graduate research on the influence of outdoor adventure on body image in adolescent girls is published in the Journal of Outdoor Recreation, Education, and Leadership (2016).
 Her favorite pastimes including hiking and climbing with her partner, playing with their four-year-old son and one-year-old daughter, doing Zumba and yoga, baking, and hosting parties for their cohousing community!